huggingface/optimum-habana/examples/text-generation/README.md

 Conditional text generation on Intel® Gaudi® AI Accelerators.
 You can find more information about it in [this blog post](https://huggingface.co/blog/habana-gaudi-2-bloom).

+To replicate the performance for the FP8 based Llama 2 and Mistral models posted on the Intel Gaudi [Devleloper website](https://www.intel.com/content/www/us/en/developer/platform/gaudi/model-performance.html) please go to the [Performance for Infernece](https://github.com/huggingface/optimum-habana/blob/main/performance_inference.md) page.

 ## Requirements